 Private Pilot Overview

 To become a private pilot, one must meet certain requirements set forth by the FAA (FAR Part 61).
-As a private pilot you will be able to carry passengers, under Visual Flight Rules – in very general that means when the visibility is good enough for you to see where you are, where you’re going and to stay away from clouds.
+As a private pilot you will be able to carry passengers, under Visual Flight Rules – in very general terms, that means when the visibility is good enough for you to see where you are, where you’re going and to stay away from clouds.
 (The regulations are quite a bit more detailed and complicated, but that’s basically it.
 Your training will include a complete understanding of these rules.)

 Privileges and Restrictions